top of page

 Is therapy confidential?

 All communication between us is confidential.
-Information is not disclosed without your written permission.
+Information is not disclosed without your permission.
 However, there are generally a few exceptions which include:

 • Suspected child abuse or dependent adult abuse